MEMOIR

 January 2025 update

-Below is a synopsis of the memoir I wrote and have serialized here on Substack, in addition to a link providing the Table of Contents; a list of the chapters available — some for free and others behind a paywall.
+Below is a synopsis of the memoir I’ve serialized here on Substack, along with a link to the Table of Contents listing all available chapters—some free, others available to paid subscribers.

-Over time, I have played with the following two titles for this book:
+Over time, I’ve played with two titles for this book:

 The Rising of the Divine Feminine and the Buddhist Monks Across the Road: A Memoir